Muscatine to hold plenty of activities for Halloween

 This event will include socially distanced trick-or-treating, a kids costume parade and a special light show.
 Guests are asked to bring a nonperishable food item for a local food pantry or an item of winter clothing (coat, hat, gloves) for the Coats for Kids program.

-Anyone participating is asked to wear face masks/face covering, bring a trick-or-treat bag and maintain a 6-foot distance with anyone outside their personal group.
+Everyone participating is asked to wear face masks/face covering, bring a trick or treat bag and maintain a 6-foot distance with anyone outside their personal group.
 Park in the Soccer Complex’s main lot on the east side of South Houser Street.

 Support Local Journalism